BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 7: Install Azure Data Studio and Extensions</b></p>

 The primary management tool for working with SQL Server Big Data Clusters is Azure Data Studio.
-You will also use this tool in your course.
+You will also use this tool in your workshop.

 <pre>
 [console]::ForegroundColor = "DarkRed"